Karlheinzniebuhr/karlheinzniebuhr.github.io/_posts/2016-10-29-why-you-should-personalize-learning.md

 The takeaway is, don't force yourself to learn in a traditional way if you notice that you learn better through different methods, then, by all means, do it!

+So we should definitely push ourselves in order to increase the difficulty, this could be for example reading complicated material from time to time, not just accessible novels.
+The most important factor is practice, through our behavior and practice our brain changes.
+I also would add meditation, the way it changes the structure and performance of the brain is backed up by hundreds of studies.

 Hope that helps :)
 Karl